5 Brilliant Non-Traditional Ways To Publish A Book

 A subsidy press is similar to a vanity press, but instead of charging you an upfront fee, they charge you a percentage of the cost of your book.
 In exchange, they say they will do all the work for you.
 They will design your cover, edit your manuscript, and publish it in both print and ebook formats.

-Before you sign on with any vanity or subsidy press, make sure you do a thorough background search on the company.
+Before you sign on with any vanity or subsidy press, do a thorough background search on the company.
 Read reviews or contact previous authors to find out about their experience with them.
-Also, find out whether they will assist you with any marketing, as this is the biggest challenge for any author.
+Also, find out whether they will assist you with marketing, as this is the biggest challenge for any author.

 Small presses or small publishers